Skip to content

 Every hour you spend building your email funnel is an hour you're not:

-For solopreneurs, this tradeoff is real.
-You have finite hours.
+For solopreneurs, you have finite hours.
 Marketing implementation competes directly with revenue generation, especially in the first 3-6 months before new systems start producing results.

 Cost Category Amount Notes